lindemann09/befordata/docs/usage.md

 ## Epochs-based representation

-Epochs are represented in a matrix.
+Epochs are represented as matrix.
 Each row is one trial

 Example

-* Extracting epochs of the length 2000 from `Fx` (plut 100 samples before)
+* Extracting epochs of the length 2000 from `Fx` (plus 100 samples before)
 * the 6 epochs  start at the 6 "zero samples"